Tom Clancy's Ghost Recon: Future Soldier: Multiplayer

 The game has various multiplayer modes, including cooperative and competitive game types.
 Tom Clancy's Ghost Recon: Future Soldier features a fully cooperative campaign, as well as a new survival wave-based mode called Guerilla, which is also playable as a single-player mode.
 Also featured is competitive multiplayer, with the game types Conflict, Decoy, Saboteur, and Siege and characters-Scout, Engineer and Rifleman.
 A code is used for full-access online play, and is a one-time use code.
 Used copies of the game will not have full access to online play.
 Ubisoft announced that the multiplayer servers would be shut down on September 1, 2022.
 The date was later delayed to October 1, 2022.
 This renders several achievements and trophies as unachievable.

 Downloadable content

 There are three downloadable content (DLC) packs that have been released: Arctic Strike, Raven Strike and Khyber Strike.
-They add maps, 6 weapons, 3 campaign missions, multiplayer Takeover, Stockade modes.
+They add maps, 6 weapons, 3 campaign missions, and multiplayer Takeover and Stockade modes.